 What We Do

-Casa de Esperanza is a Christian, faith-based organization created to bring hope through education to Honduras.
-Translated as “House of Hope,” Casa de Esperanza seeks to promote self-sufficiency and spiritual growth through supportive housing, training, and skills development, to deliver medical and dental care, and to provide basic construction services.
+Casa de Esperanza is a Christian, faith-based organization created to bring hope to the country of Honduras through education.
+Translated as “House of Hope,” Casa de Esperanza seeks to promote self-sufficiency and spiritual growth through supportive housing, training, and skills development.
+We also assist with medical care and provide basic construction services

 Education and Training